-Everything you need to know about visiting Abu Dhabi in October this year
+Everything you need to know about visiting Abu Dhabi in October

 Depending on what time of the month you are looking at, October can be a great time to visit Abu Dhabi.
 The peak summer temperatures noticeably drop off by mid-month and by the end of October there are signs that the cooler days of winter might be on their way.